fromjag/fromjag.github.io/README.md

 # Joaquin Ariño - Personal Portfolio

-My personal portfolio website ,featuring my work experience, projects, and skills in machine learning and software development.
+My personal portfolio website, featuring my work experience, projects, and skills in machine learning and software development.
 You can visit it at [fromjag.github.io](https://fromjag.github.io).

 ## Want to use this template?